hissamhussain-dev/Bookmarks-Manager/README.md

 ### Functionalities Added :

-- Add Bookmark
+1. Add Bookmark

+  - All the elements are accessed using query selector
+  - Upon inputting the data in input fields a unique id is generated using uuidv4 program created by Robert Kieffer
+  - Bookmark name and url along with the id generated are stored in local storage
+  - After that the UI is updated by fethching the data from local storage

-- Edit Bookmark
+2. Edit Bookmark

+  - On Click event listener is used to determine when the event button is clicked
+  - Id is passed as a parameter to the function to access the respective Bookmark
+  - After the Bookmark is fetched the values are displayed to the user
+  - Values are updated in the local storage after the user hits submit button after editing the values.

-- Delete Bookmark
+3. Delete Bookmark

-- Visit Bookmark
+  - Same process of fetching the data is used as in Edit Bookmark function and adding to that filter function is used to filter out the respective bookmark.

-If you like the idea please give it a star.
+Thats it for the description of the project.If you like the idea please give it a star.